finger563/unreal-camera-capture-example/README.md

-# Camera Capture Plugin for Unreal Engine 5 Example Project
+# Example Project for the Unreal Engine Camera Capture Plugin

 Example project showing the use of the [Camera Capture Plugin for Unreal Engine 5](https://github.com/finger563/unreal-camera-capture)